-- 3. Rules Repealed, Amended or Suspended by the Rule: None. - 4.
-Statutory Authority: Among the IIPRC's primary purposes and powers is to establish reasonable uniform standards for the insurance products covered in the Interstate Insurance Product Regulation Compact ('Compact''), specifically pursuant to Article I §2, Article IV §2 and Article VII §1 of the Compact, as enacted into law by each IIPRC member state. - 5.
-Required Findings: These standards are not available for use in combination with State Product Components in accordance with the Operating Procedure for the Filing and Approval of Product Filings, except that these standards are available to be used in combination with state-approved individual life insurance policies and annuity contracts, provided that the long-term care rider and all the components associated with the long-term care rider, e.g. application and rates, are filed and approved in accordance with the applicable uniform standards.
+- 3. Rules Repealed, Amended or Suspended by the Rule: In accordance with the Five-Year Commission Review of Rules required by § 119 of the Rule for the Adoption, Amendment and Repeal of Rules for the Interstate Insurance Product Regulation Commission, this rule amends the Core Standards for Individual Long-Term Care Insurance Policies originally adopted by the Interstate Insurance Product Regulation Commission on August 13, 2010.
+The amendments apply only to new filings received after the effective date of the amendments.
+It is not necessary to resubmit previously approved forms to comply with these amendments, or to suspend use of previously approved forms that do not comply with these amendments.
+See the Transmittal Memo under the Standards History on the Record for a more detailed description of the amendments. - 4.
+Statutory Authority: Among the IIPRC's primary purposes and powers is to establish reasonable uniform standards for the insurance products covered in the Interstate Insurance Product Regulation Compact ('Compact'), specifically pursuant to Article I §2, Article IV §2 and Article VII §1 of the Compact, as enacted into law by each IIPRC member state. - 5.
+Required Findings: These standards are not available to be used in combination with State Product Components as described in §111(b) of the Operating Procedure for the Filing and Approval of Product Filings, except that these standards are available to be used in combination with state-approved individual life insurance policies and annuity contracts, provided that the long-term care rider and all the components associated with the long-term care rider, e.g. application and rates, are filed and approved in accordance with the applicable uniform standards.
 These standards are not available to be filed using the Rule for the Self-Certification of Product Components Filed with the Interstate Insurance Product Regulation Commission. - 6.
-Effective Date: December 1, 2010
+Effective Date: October 10, 2017